dart-lang/site-www/src/_guides/language/effective-dart/design_migrated.md

 fills in any missing type arguments with with `dynamic` (or the bound if the class has one).
 That's rarely what you want.

-Instead, if you are writing a generic type in a type annotation or as a type argument inside some invocation, make sure to write a complete type:
+Instead, if you're writing a generic type either in a type annotation or as a type argument inside some invocation, make sure to write a complete type:

 {:.good}